kleinay/qasrl-seq2seq/README.md

 ### Option-1: `full_experiment` function

 Inside `notebook.py` there is the `full_experiment` function.
-This function basically prepares the desired arguments for the `run_parsing_mode` script based on more simple parameters.
+This function basically prepares the desired arguments for the `run_parsing_model` script based on more simple parameters.
 It also wraps it with `wandb` utilities for logging the experiment.
-You can specify any seq2seq model from Huggingface Model Hub as `model_type`.
+You can specify any seq2seq model from Huggingface Model Hub as `model_type` (though the repo is maintained mainly for T5 type of models).

 ### Option-2: Through WandB sweeps

-Commonly it is desired to run a series of training experiments with different hyperparamters, for tuning those hyperparamters to maxmize performance.
+Commonly it is desired to run a series of training experiments with different hyperparamters, for tuning those hyperparamters to maxmize performance on the validation set (`do_eval_on=validation`).
 In this project we use WandB and its [sweep utility](https://docs.wandb.ai/guides/sweeps) for performing hyperparamter search and other experiments.
 A sweep (i.e. one hyperparameter search experiment) is defined by a YAML file - you can find some examples in the `sweeps/` directory.

 To run a sweep, run: